Society-In-Shadow/ExpressedRealms/documentation/docs/creatingGPGKeys.md

 Specifically, when using Rider, it will prompt you for your passphrase when you try committing.
 It should save it after asking once, but milage may vary

+Also, keep track of the email address you used to register the key, you'll need that to export.

 ```shell
 gpg --full-generate-key
 ```